PhilaNgcamu/chat-app/README.md

 ### Future Improvements

+- Implement such as search functionality and message filtering.
+- Make a Calls Screen.
 - Improve performance of the app.
-- Make a Calls Screen.
 - Improve UI/UX overall.

 ### License